ZASamm/the-peace-of-mind-project/README.md

 - Nav bar with Logo

-- Hero section with positive messaging
+- Hero section with positive messaging and call to action

 - About section